 Doors & Locks

-Making certain that your locks and doors are in working order, before leaving, is the first step in securing your home.
+Making certain that your door locks are in working order, before leaving, is the first step in securing your home.
 While you may know that your front door works, because you use it every day, it is always a good idea to check bedroom windows, which aren’t regularly opened.
-The locks of windows that are not commonly used could become lose or broken, without you even realising.
+The locks of windows that are not commonly used could become loose or broken, without you even realising the same.
 To ensure the safety of your home, regularly check that your locks are in good working order.

 Home Security Systems

 While not everyone has a home security system, those who frequently venture on long trips, away from the family home, should consider the installation of a security system.
 Home security systems are available with a range of different services and offer the peace of mind of knowing that the security company, or the police, are just a moment away.